Every day different taste

 Other time, I choose Matcha, green tea powder that have been prepared with three in one packaging.
 The taste was refreshing that I forgot is actually green tea that been added with sugar.

 I love tea more that any other beverages that I encounter with.
 No matter with sugar, condensed milk, spices or sometimes enough with boiling water.

-For me, drinking a cup of tea is a must have cup of caffeine for a day.
-It is mild one and satisfying enough to keep me awake for 1-2 hours before having to work on assignment.
+For me, drinking a cup of tea is a must-have cup of caffeine for a day.
+It is mild and satisfying enough to keep me awake for 1-2 hours before having to work on the assignment.

 Collection of tea